THE BIBLICAL MODEL PART 8: THE MESSAGE OF MISSIONS, WHAT IS THE GOSPEL? 2

 Written by Antonio Salgado

-Where Are Our Missionaries?
+Where Are Their Missionaries?
 (The Latin American church and the lack of outward missionary efforts)

 The Command is to Send Missionaries, Not Just Receive Them